compalmanel/WavesLPoSTools/README.md

 As in [WavesLPoSDistributer](https://github.com/jansenmarc/WavesLPoSDistributer) you can use the payment utilities to execute payments for any file that conforms to the ```payout.json``` format.
 So if you have any homebrew utilities that write their output in this format you can keep on using them as usual.

 ## Installation
 You can install these utilities to your node or another machine.
-Uou need to install [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/), then clone the git repository and install the the dependencies:
+Start by installing [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/), the easiest and cleanest way is to use your distro's package manageer.
+After having installed these prerequisites, clone the git repository and install the the dependencies:
 ```sh
 git clone https://github.com/compalmanel/WavesLPoSTools
 mkdir node_modules